 Unfortunately, there are also a few cons to having an A-frame home:

-- It has ~ 20% of exterior surface – more building materials and more insulation material;
+- It has ~ 20% more exterior surface – more building materials and more insulation material;

-- Almost all the exterior surface is the roof which is more expensive to maintain on the long run;
+- Almost all the exterior surface is the roof which is more expensive to maintain in the long run;

 - Interior decorating can be tricky – even placing a flat-screen TV is a challenge;